It’s a dilemma most every man has gone through, and it goes a little something like this:

 And as you’re thinking all of this, your legs keep moving you forward until you round the corner, and she vanishes from sight.
 You allow yourself to daydream of her for a time, but then your workday begins, and she fades from potential lover to forgotten stranger.

 It’s a sad little experience but one that’s all too common for me.
 I grew tired of this happening, and decided that the next time I saw a hot girl talking on the phone, I would ask her out.
 No more excuses.

 What follows is my first-hand experience of this tricky social situation, and a step-by-step breakdown of how to properly handle it.

-I was walking home at night after I had finished teaching my last class of the day.
+I was walking home at night in Madrid after I had finished teaching my last class of the day.
 As I approached the entrance to the metro, I heard a laugh that caught my attention.
 For some reason, my ears believe that they can identify an attractive girl solely by the sound of her laugh.
 Many times they’re wrong, but that doesn’t stop them from screaming “HOT GIRL!” any time they hear a lively giggle.

 What’s even worse is my hair-trigger Pavlovian response to the click-clack sound of high-heels on pavement.
 I’ve nearly snapped my head off whipping around to look for the potentially attractive source of the noise.
 I look every single time I hear it, even though on several unfortunate occasions the culprit has been nothing more than a business man wearing dress shoes.

 Fortunately, on this particular occasion, the source of the laugh ended up being as hot as my ears had hoped that she would be.
 We made eye contact, and thus began my process for asking out a hot girl while she’s talking on the phone.